Tips to Reduce Waste Going to the Landfill

 Hard to Recycle and Dispose of Items Events

-• Check our Events page on our website for Hard to Recycle Items Events for Household Hazardous Waste, E-cycle, Tires, Pesticides and more.
+Check our Events page on our website for Hard to Recycle Items Events for Household Hazardous Waste, or click the links to visit the E-cycle, and Tires webpages on our website.

 8. Refuse single-use items like straws, utensils, bags (plastic and paper) and packaging.